liorarviv1/Task-Manager-App/README.md

  <li> Once the dependencies are installed, start the server by running the command "node server.js" (or whatever the name of your server file is).</li>
  <li> If the server starts successfully, you should see a message in the terminal indicating that the server is listening on a particular port (e.g., "Listening on port 3000").</li>
  <li> You can then send HTTP requests to the server using a tool like Postman or by making requests from your web application.</li>
 </ul>
+This MEAN stack web application is a powerful tool for managing todos and posts.
+With its intuitive design and cutting-edge technology, it's a must-have for anyone looking to increase productivity and streamline their workflow.

 Here are some screenshots from the project: <br/>